 "Four-dimensional spacetime and special theory of

-Terminological note: Intensity of <-> induction in electromagnetism?
+Terminological note: Intensity <--> induction in electromagnetism ?

-This unfortunate "intersection" of the names " intensity-induction " arose during the historical development of the science of electricity and magnetism, when magnetism was explained by fluid theory , analogous to electrostatics.
-And unfortunately it has already remained so ...
-In our treatises, therefore, we will often understand the vector B (conventionally called magnetic induction) by " magnetic field strength " .
+This unfortunate "crossing" of the names "intensity-induction" arose during the historical development of the science of electricity and magnetism, when magnetism was explained by fluid theory, analogous to electrostatics.
+And unfortunately it has already remained so...
+In our treatises, therefore, we will often understand the vector B (conventionally called magnetic induction) by "magnetic field strength".

-Note: The word " induction"here he characterizes the electrical and magnetic changes in substances caused by their insertion into electromagnetic fields.
+Note: The word "induction"here characterizes the electrical and magnetic changes in substances caused by their insertion into electromagnetic fields.
 Do not confuse with electromagnetic induction (1.37) ..! ..

 of Maxwell's equations

 Let's briefly note some general properties of the system of Maxwell's equations (in vacuum).
-First of all, from the 1st pair of Maxwell's equations we get (by applying the operation "div" on equation (1.38), the operation " ¶ / ¶ t" on equation (1.39) and their sum m) the continuity equation div j + ¶r / ¶ t = 0 The distribution and movement of electric charges cannot therefore be entered completely arbitrarily; in order for Maxwell's equations to be satisfiable, the continuity equation must be satisfied.
-In other words, the electric charges around them excite the electric and magnetic fields so that they maintain themselves - the continuity equation is a consequence of the field equations .
+First of all, from the 1st pair of Maxwell's equations we get (by applying the operation "div" on equation (1.38), the operation "¶/¶t" on equation (1.39) and their suming) the continuity equation div j + ¶r/¶ t = 0.
+The distribution and movement of electric charges cannot therefore be entered completely arbitrarily; in order for Maxwell's equations to be satisfiable, the continuity equation must be satisfied.
+In other words, the electric charges around them excite the electric and magnetic fields, so that they preserve themselves - the continuity equation is a consequence of the field equations.

-In field theory, in addition to the intensity vectors of a given field, it is advantageous to introduce field potentials , which are quantities whose derivatives (differential forms) indicate the respective intensities.
-In electrostatics, the intensity of the electric field E can be expressed as a gradient of the electric potential j ( E = - grad j ), which identically satisfies the equation rot E = 0.
-In magnetism, the equation div B = 0 holds, so there must be a quantity (vector field) A , such that B = rot A .
-From the second pair Maxwelequations, it follows that the vectors E and B in the case of a general electromagnetic field can be expressed by quantities j and A in the form
+In field theory, in addition to the intensity vectors of a given field, it is advantageous to introduce field potentials, which are quantities whose derivatives (differential forms) indicate the respective intensities.
+In electrostatics, the intensity of the electric field E can be expressed as a gradient of the electric potential j (E = - grad j), which identically satisfies the equation rot E = 0.
+In magnetism, the equation div B = 0 holds, so there must be a quantity (vector field) A, such that B = rot A. From the second pair of Maxwel equations it follows, that the vectors E and B in the case of a general electromagnetic field can be expressed by quantities j and A in the form

 |B = rot A .||(1.43b)|